What is Prophetic Art?

-We have now lead many prophetic art workshops and have found that artistic ability is not that important, as prophetic art is not just for those who consider themselves artists.
-While it is useful to have artistic ability, with prophetic art its about being in the presence of Father and reflecting what He shows you for someone else or a group of people e.g. a Church.
+We have now led many prophetic art workshops and have found that artistic ability is not that important, as this is not just for those who consider themselves artists.
+While it is useful to have artistic ability, its about being in the presence of Father and reflecting what He shows you for someone else or a group of people.
 Naturally it is good to practice and strive to improve your artistic ability but not essential for using art in prophecy.

 We have seen how simple pictures when given by the Holy Spirit will have a dramatic life changing impact, as God impacts that persons life for their good and brings them closer to Him.

 Testing Prophetic art

-Just like any prophecy, prophetic art must always be tested and weighed to ensure it edifies, exhorts, or consoles and is in line with the word of God (the Bible).
+Just like any prophecy, prophetic art must always be tested and weighed to ensure it builds up, encourages or consoles and is in line with the word of God (the Bible).